-Remote Only.
+Remote Session.
 Please do not register for this session if you want to attend onsite

 The physicist Carlo Rivelli asks, “Do we exist in time, or does time exist in us?”
 In fiction, time exists as a tool that shapes our stories.
 Time is our creation.
 We must decide which events are expanded and given priority, and which can be condensed or cast away; which moments must be thoroughly explored, and which can be summarized.
 Time, especially in novels, creates a rhythm that becomes the heartbeat of your book.